aceeric/ociregistry/README.md

 ## Command Line Options

-Running the server with no args shows the following sub-commands:
+Running the server with no arguments shows the following sub-commands:

 ```shell
 NAME: